hwulanayu/tensorflow_apple_chip/index.md

+# Install Tensorflow on M1 or M2 MacOS for Python and R

 *This documentation was compiled on May 25, 2023.
 Please refer to the [reference link](#ref) if there is an update from the Apple Developer.*

 Author: [hwulanayu](https://github.com/hwulanayu)

+[TOC]

 # For Python Miniconda/Miniforge Environment